 Up for Renewal

 Dare we say it?
-It's okay to paint furniture.
+It's OK to paint furniture.
 You'll get maximum pleasure and mileage out of old pieces when they become one with your room.
 This dresser got a jolt of the new and now with magenta paint.
 For durability, we recommend using a semigloss enamel paint.
 The real beauty?
-A jazzy color doesn't hide the the style, which means that the charm of the pieces isn't totally compromised.
+A jazzy color doesn't hide the style, which means that the charm of the piece isn't totally compromised.

 Remove the diaper changing pad from a conventional changing table and what do you have?
 A useless piece of furniture destined for the basement.
 Remove the changing pad from this dresser and you're left with a functional furnishing.
 Don't feel compelled to buy baby-specific furniture when you can adapt existing items.
 A slim mirror below the top shelf will occupy baby while the diaper is being changed.
 A guard rail could easily be added for an extra measure of safety.
 The changing pad covering is made from fabric designed for patio furniture, so it's stain-resistant and durable -- great for wiping up little mishaps that don't warrant a trip through the washing machine.

 Inside the cabinet, wicker baskets keep diapers and other necessities at your fingertips.
 Lined with fabric, the baskets are tidy and pretty enough to be seen out in the open.

 You don't have to spend a fortune decking the walls of a nursery.
 This grouping of original artwork doesn't cost much more than a bit of yardage -- bargains from the remnant table can work wonders.
 Cut coordinating fabrics in desired shapes, then hand-applique the shapes to a square or rectangular piece of fabric until your masterpiece is complete.
 Stretch the artwork over frames used for artists' canvas and staple the fabric to the back of the frame.
 Coloring books can provide inspiration for simple shapes.